Fulvestrant and/or Anastrozole in Treating Postmenopausal Patients With Stage II-III Breast Cancer Undergoing Surgery

 7. Clinical or radiographic evidence of metastatic disease.
 Metastatic workup is not required, but is recommended for patients with clinical stage III disease.
 Note: Isolated ipsilateral supraclavicular node involvement is permitted.

-8. Breast implants are contraindicated only if the implant precludes the required research biopsies.
-Patients who have previously had implants removed within 6 weeks prior to registration are eligible.
+8. Breast implants are contraindicated only if the implant precludes the required research biopsies or interferes with palpating the breast lesion.

 9. Treatment for this cancer including surgery, radiation therapy, chemotherapy, biotherapy, hormonal therapy or investigational agent prior to study entry.